mohamedmbah2019cistudent/connecting-africa1/README.md

 Throughout the project build life, testing the responsiveness of elements and CSS Open used to obtain hexadecimal/rgba/hsl values of colours.
 Built by Kepi (Kepi's Github)Some Imported Javascript & JQuery ~ For the Modal and Responsive Navbar expand & collapse functionality.

-This for educational use only!
+This for educational use only!# connecting-africa1